dharm-kapadia/1Source-Postman-Collection/README.md

 # 1Source API Postman and Insomnia Collections
-> This repository contains API endpoints from the 1Source REST API for
+This repository contains API endpoints from the 1Source REST API for
 - [Postman](https://www.postman.com)
 - [Insomnia](https://insomnia.rest/)

+The collections were exported from the respective applications.

 ## Development setup